astrovm/astrovm.github.io/content/configs.md

 I'll try to keep this as simple as possible to increase maintainability and troubleshooting, and minimize unexpected behavior.

-Also, if I can keep something in the user space using Flatpaks without affecting usability, I'll prefer that to reduce system clutter and increase security.
+Also, if I can keep something in the user space using Flatpaks without affecting usability and security, I'll prefer that to reduce system clutter and have newer versions.

 # Devices